1 9 6 3 – 1 9 6 6 (USA)

 Appearing occasionally were Alice Frost and Walter Sande as Katy’s parents, Mama and Papa Holstrum, and Nancy DeCarl as Katy’s girlfriend, Pam.

 Predictably, Katy and Morley fell in love, and in one of the most viewed telecasts of the time, they were married on 5 November 1965.

-In spite of the popularity of the marriage episode, The Farmer’s Daughter failed to retain the audiences it needed to keep it on the air, and in 1966 – after three seasons – the show was cancelled.
+In spite of the popularity of the marriage episode, The Farmer’s Daughter failed to retain the audiences it needed to keep it on the air, and in 1966 – after three seasons (the first two in black & white and the third in colour) – the show was cancelled.

 Katrin ‘Katy’ Holstrum